tomnil/tomnil.github.io/public/_/Virtualization/rpi/2019-02-16 Howto setup Raspberry PI x86 in VirtualBox.md

----
-layout: article
-title:  How to start a virtual Raspberry PI on Windows
+# 2017-04-15 How to start a virtual Raspberry PI on Windows
-description: How to setup Raspberry PI x86 in VirtualBox
-date: 2017-04-15
-tags: raspberrypi
-supertag: raspberrypi
----

 This document describes the steps how to achieve a working Raspberry PI (X86) virtual machine in Windows.